eZanmoto/Bake/doc/functional_specification.md

 follows:

     templates/LanguageName/{ProjectName}/
-    templates/LanguageName/Basic
+    templates/LanguageName/Base
     templates/LanguageName/Executable
     templates/LanguageName/Library

 Where the `{ProjectName}` directory contains all the actual templates.
-The `Basic` file contains a listing of paths of all templates that are included regardless of the actual project type.
-The `Executable` and `Library` files contain listings of paths of templates that will be included in addition to the "basic" file list, if these project types are specified.
+The `Base` file contains a listing of paths of all templates that are included regardless of the actual project type.
+The `Executable` and `Library` files contain listings of paths of templates that will be included in addition to the "base" file list, if these project types are specified.
 Such project include files have the following form:

     file1